learn-co-curriculum/intro-to-js-and-jasmine/README.md

 # Intro to Jasmine and JavaScript
 ## Jasmine

 Jasmine is Flatiron's (and many other developers) testing library of choice for JavaScript.
 It is modeled after RSpec, the de facto ruby testing library.
 Jasmine offers a robust domain specific language that is easy to use and follow.
-It's main use is for unit testing.
+Its main use is for unit testing.
 In practice this means testing functions and objects in a program in isolation to assure they do what they're expected to.

 In Jasmine, to make set of tests for a particular subject you set it apart by creating a `describe` function with the first argument as the subject, and the second and `anonymous function`.
 In the `block` of that `anonymous function` you can either go more specific with nested `describe` `block`s or an `it` function. `It` the actual test; it takes a string as the first argument about what it is testing and an `anonymous function` that contains an `expect` function that compares your code to the expected outcome.